wp-plugins/wp-latex/readme.txt

 	4      \huge
 `

+= The LaTeX images work, but they don't really fit in with my blog's theme =

+You can adjust the CSS used for the LaTeX images to suit your theme better.
+Go to Settings -> WP LaTeX and edit the Custom CSS.

 = I want to break out of math mode and do some really wild stuff.
 How do I do that? =

 You can't with this plugin.
 WP LaTeX forces you to stay in math mode.
 Formatting and